Biobix/BIOCLOCK/README.md

 - Biolearn_EpiAge.py: This script is used to calculate GrimAge epigenetic age using the Biolearn python package.
 - runcalcPCClock.R: This script is used to calculate epigenetic age according to the principal component clocks and is adapted from this repository: https://github.com/MorganLevineLab/PC-Clocks.

+## Packages

-The following software versions were used:
+The following package and software versions were used: